Code-Institute-Submissions/SOliv1-milestone2_NovResub/README/README2.md

 I could not make multiple colours appear in my barchart.html.
 .colorAccessor(function (d) { if (d.value > 12) { return "Country"; } if (d.value > 9) { return "Continent"; } if (d.value > 6) { return "test3"; } if (d.value > 3) { return "test4"; } })

+**I had a problem with my contact form so it does not work - did not have time to fix this.**

 #### scatterplot.html
 Could not make the graph appear with the data for measurements of area and population and dimension - country.
 I tried different information from different datasets (see docs folder for ideas and wireframes and datasets),